itztiva/Fortnitebuilds/README.md

 # Additional Informations

-Android released in Season 5, it's why there's no build before Season 5

 To play builds above Chapter 1, I recommend using Carbon.
 [Carbon Discord](https://discord.gg/carbon-897532507048796210)

 To play Chapter 1 use Reboot or Rift (discontinued)

 You can play chapter 1 events using Reboot or Rift and above can be played using Carbon

-OT0.6.5 is NOT the oldest build of Fortnite ever, the oldest one was in 2010 and got lost over time.
-You can play OT0.6.5 using Mercure, but it's a complicated procedure.

 Your Epic account won't get banned for using these builds.

-You can play C1S7 using Nova (v: novafn), C2S2 using Astro (vanity is astrofn), C1S8 using Era (v: erafn)

 ## Playable Events